MarcoCavalazzi/intro-data-capstone-biodiversity/README.md

 # intro-data-capstone-biodiversity
-Codecademy's final project for the intensive course on Data Analysis.
+Codecademy's final project for the Pro Intensive course on Data Analysis.